ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

 To make things somewhat easier for you, everything needed already exists in Git repositories: Playbooks, JSP-files etc. You just need to glue it together.

+> **Note**
+>
-Also, please note that in fact in this example we assume two different Git repositories, but in reality we will access two different branches of the same repository.
+> In this example we assume two different Git repositories, but in reality we will access two different branches of the same repository.

 ## Set up Projects